 Digital Communities Wales provides a wide range of support including digital drop in sessions and links to guides and resources.

-There are also useful videos available for using Attend Anywhere.
-How to use Attend Anywhere for patients (Welsh subtitles) and TEC Cymru - How to use the NHS Wales Video Consulting Service for patients.
+There is also a useful video on how to use Attend Anywhere and TEC Cymru - How to use the NHS Wales Video Consulting Service for patients.